kumarjai1/reddclone-microservices/README.md

 ## Backlog

 * Delete everything when user is deleted
+* Role based authorities
 * Finish up deployment
-* Utilize RabbitMQ for interservice communication, rather than RestTemplate
 * Refactor code
+* Additional exception handling and testing for it
-* Comment on code
+* Work on the front-end
-* Test code
+* Integration test for rabbitMq